My Little Chickadee: Plot

-In the American Old West of the 1880s, Miss Flower Belle Lee (Mae West), a singer from Chicago, is on her way to visit relatives.
-While she is traveling on a stagecoach with three men and a woman named Mrs. Gideon (Margaret Hamilton), the town gossip and busybody, a masked bandit on horseback holds up the stage for its shipment of gold and orders the passengers to step out.
+In the American Old West of the 1880s, Miss Flower Belle Lee, a singer from Chicago, is on her way to visit relatives.
+While she is traveling on a stagecoach with three men and a woman named Mrs. Gideon, the town gossip and busybody, a masked bandit on horseback holds up the stage for its shipment of gold and orders the passengers to step out.

 The masked bandit immediately takes an interest in the saucy blonde.
 As he makes his getaway with the gold, he takes her with him.
-Upon reaching the town of Little Bend, the others report the robbery and kidnapping to the sheriff (William B. Davidson).
+Upon reaching the town of Little Bend, the others report the robbery and kidnapping to the sheriff.
 Flower Belle then walks into town, unharmed, and explains, "I was in a tight spot but I managed to wiggle out of it."

-Later that evening, at the home of her Aunt Lou (Ruth Donnelly) and Uncle John (Willard Robertson), the masked bandit enters Flower Belle's second floor bedroom and they start kissing.
+Later that evening, at the home of her Aunt Lou and Uncle John, the masked bandit enters Flower Belle's second floor bedroom and they start kissing.
 However, his presence and departure is witnessed by Mrs. Gideon.
-She quickly reports what she has seen and Flower Belle is annoyed to find herself hauled up before the judge (Addison Richards).
+She quickly reports what she has seen and Flower Belle is annoyed to find herself hauled up before the judge.
 Offended by her indifferent manner, the judge asks angrily "Young lady, are you trying to show contempt for this court?"
 She answers: "No, I'm doing my best to hide it!"
 Flower Belle is then run out of Little Bend.